 The Science Behind Poison-Related Itchiness

-Using CBD for Poison Ivy and Poison Oak
+How CBD Can Help Poison Ivy and Poison Oak

-CBD and other cannabinoids work naturally with your body to relieve ailments like poison.
-We each have an endocannabinoid system that creates and uses cannabinoids.
-A receptor in the endocannabinoid system called CB2 regulates the immune system.
-When a cannabinoid activates the CB2 receptor, it reduces the immune system’s reaction.
-CB2 lowers the number of T cells and cytokines that create inflammation.
+A receptor in the body’s endocannabinoid system called CB2 regulates the immune system.
+When a cannabinoid, such as CBD, activates the CB2 receptor, it reduces the immune system’s reaction by lowering the number of T cells and cytokines that create inflammation.

-Unlike tetrahydrocannabinol (THC), the other primary cannabinoid, CBD doesn’t directly activate these receptors.
+Unlike tetrahydrocannabinol (THC), the other primary cannabinoid in marijuana, CBD doesn’t directly activate these receptors.
 Instead, it boosts the power of endocannabinoids, which are the cannabinoids our bodies create.
-When relieving poison, CBD increases your anandamide levels.
-In turn, the anandamide suppresses your immune response.
-As a result, you experience less inflammation, itching and redness.
+CBD increases anandamide levels, which in turn suppresses the immune response to decrease inflammation, itching and redness.

 Why Use CBD Instead of Traditional Treatments?